jupyter-book/jupyter-book/docs/file-types/markdown.md

 ## Mathematics

-For HTML outputs, Jupyter Book uses the excellent [MathJax](http://docs.mathjax.org/en/latest/) library, along with the default Jupyter Notebook configuration, for rendering mathematics from latex-style syntax.
+For HTML outputs, Jupyter Book uses the excellent [MathJax](http://docs.mathjax.org/en/latest/) library, along with the default Jupyter notebook configuration, for rendering mathematics from LaTeX-style syntax.

 For example, here's a mathematical expression rendered with MathJax: